pasqualescalise/PLe0COM/README.md

 ## Extended features

 + Functions can accept parameters and can return values; callers can ignore return values
-+ Support for ints, shorts, bytes and strings (char arrays)
++ Support for ints, shorts, bytes, booleans and strings (char arrays)
 + Explicit logging: it's clear what the compiler does and why (with colors!)
 + More ControlFlowGraph analysis
 + Optimizations